 An annual Assessment Night: Q&A with the Headteacher on understanding assessment systems and finding ways to best support your child at home.

-Curriculum News: Half termly booklets written by teachers detailing topics, events and key targets in reading, writing and maths for the half term ahead.
+Curriculum Handbook: Written by teachers detailing topics, events and key targets in reading, writing and maths for the year ahead.

-Book Looks: On the last Friday of each month parents are invited into school to see their child’s work.
-This is a chance to review the progress and learning of your child as well as a chance for your child to proudly show off all that they have achieved in the last month!
+Book Looks: On the last Friday of each month parents are invited into school for a subject specific presentation by their child's teacher to support parents in developing their own understanding of year group expectations.
+There is also the chance to review the progress and learning of your child.

 Class Teacher Meetings: Please feel free to make an appointment with your child’s teacher at any point throughout the year if you would like to discuss their progress.
 We are happy to meet early morning or after school hours for working parents.